-- HO will initiate contact with applicants under their duty of care pertaining to missing and vulnerable children. - HO will initiate contact with applicants with a view to encouraging them and where appropriate provide support to enable them to depart the UK; where appropriate effect removal or regularise their stay. - If HO ascertains that DfE hold any robust data pertaining to the subjects' departure from the UK, these will be investigated by HO & the departure will be updated on the CID database and all outstanding actions on the case will be closed
+- DfE will be notified of details of vulnerable minors which they may utilise to take action in accordance with their duties and obligations - HO will initiate contact with applicants under their duty of care pertaining to missing and vulnerable children. - HO will initiate contact with applicants with a view to encouraging them and where appropriate provide support to enable them to depart the UK; where appropriate effect removal or regularise their stay. - If HO ascertains that DfE hold any robust data pertaining to the subjects' departure from the UK, these will be investigated by HO & the departure will be updated on the CID database and all outstanding actions on the case will be closed

-Physical method of data transfer 4.
+4. Physical method of data transfer

-- 4.1 HO will provide DfE with information as listed at 2.1 above in an Excel spreadsheet on a regular basis and sent over the GSI network to a dedicated DfE mailbox.
-[DfE to insert].
-The spreadsheet will contain details of those individuals HO wishes to match against DfE records for the purposes outlined at section 1.1 - 1.3 above. - 4.2 DfE will aim to respond to each request within X [DfE to insert] days of receipt using the same spreadsheet by inserting additional information as detailed as section 2.3 in cases where there is a positive match.
-If there is no positive match DfE will confirm this in their response. - 4.3 In exceptional circumstances HO will make single case by case enquiries of DfE to the dedicated mailbox and DfE will aim to respond to these within X DfE to insert] days of receipt.
-These exceptional circumstances include but are not limited to: - The HO believes there is significant and imminent physical risk to the child or parent/guardian - Issues of national security - we may be able to add more here
+- 4.1 HO will provide DfE with information as listed at 2.1 above in an Excel spreadsheet on a regular (monthly) basis and sent we need the Key to Success wording in here The spreadsheet will contain details of those individuals HO wishes to match against DfE records for the purposes outlined at section 1.1 1.3 above. - 4.2 DfE will aim to respond to each request within 10 working days of receipt using the same spreadsheet by inserting additional information as detailed as section 2.3 in cases where there is a positive match.
+If there is no positive match DfE will confirm this in their response.

+4.3 Urgent Ad- Hoc Requests